Cigarettes

 Camel – WWI Armed Forces

-Full soft pack of 20 cigarettes with craft paper inner wrapping and a free of tax or taxpaid stamp on the top which was added to cigarette packs that had the tax paid by the manufacturer for shipment overseas to the Armed Forces during WWI.
+Full soft pack of 20 cigarettes with craft paper inner wrapping, a free of tax or taxpaid stamp on the top which was added to cigarette packs that had the tax paid by the manufacturer for shipment overseas to the Armed Forces during WWI and the old factory mark «Factory No. 4, 5th Dist.
+North Carolina».

 The U.S. Army was involved in WWI from April 6, 1917, to November 11, 1918.
 During this time, American forces participated in various campaigns and battles on the Western Front in Europe and marked a significant turning point in the conflict and had lasting impacts on American society and global geopolitics.